What is an App?

 Step 1

-From the homepage, Click “+ New App” button in the upper right of the screen.
+From the homepage, click “+ New App” button in the upper right of the screen.
 This will take you to the App Designer page.

-Once on the App Designer page, click the “Choose a template from the App Gallery” hyperlinked text at the top of the screen.
+Here is where you can select a pre-defined app by clicking the “Choose a template from the App Gallery” hyperlinked text at the top of the screen.

 Step 2

 • You can locate the app by either going into the Banking Apps category or using the search box.
-Once you are on the ATM Survey app page, click "Add This App to (your plan name)."
+Once you are on the ATM Survey app page, click "Add This App to {your plan name}."

 Creating an App from Scratch

-Let’s build an app!
+Let’s build an app together!

 Step 1